brickellis/Minimalist-RAG/README.md

 -------

 The first notebook creates a ChromaDB vectorstore for a text file.
-The second notebook queries the vectorstore and embeds it into prompts.
+The second notebook queries the vectorstore and embeds the returned documents into an LLM prompt.

 -------
 How it Works